magnolia-cms/magnetic-saas/README.md

 - Visual Page Editing - for home page and other landing pages.
     - Component library for corporate sites.
 - Content app - Structured content for products.
+(Rendered as product list & product pages)
-- Multiple sites - Each using the same frontend code and components but having a unique style.
+- Multiple sites - Each using the same frontend code and components, and some content, but having a unique style.
-- Dynamic navigation - per site.
+- Authorable navigation - per site.
-- Content-app generated pages.
-(In development)
 - SEO (In development)

 ### Technical